-I used to think that games were only appropriate for review right before a quiz or a test, but over the past 7 years I have developed various games and activities that are helpful during all stages of the learning process.
+I used to think that games were only appropriate for review right before a quiz or a test, but over the past 8 years I have developed various games and activities that are helpful during all stages of the learning process.

 Almost everything I do in my classroom can be tied back to my focus on positive teacher-student relationships.
 I believe that my relationship with my students has been the biggest game changer for me over the past few years.
 Developing strong relationships has made classroom management easier and I am seeing more language use and higher proficiency levels!
 I plan my lessons with my student relationships in mind.
 Utilizing games is no different.

-Why create my own?
+Why create my own Spanish class games?

 When I first started teaching, I had trouble finding games that I felt were challenging enough for my students.
 If I did find a game that I liked, it usually took a lot of prep time or required materials that I didn’t have.
 (For example, Jenga games, dry-erase dice, etc.)